mocabe/yave/README.md

 * Fully interoperable with C++
   * Functional programming languages tend to lack support of GUI and high performance graphics, which are must for practical visual scripting environment. `YAVE` avoids this limitation by implementing functional runtime system as EDSL (embedded domain specific language) on C++.
+  * Template metaprogranning is heavily abused to generate runtime information and verify program at compile time.
+This allows us to extend dynamic functional language from C++ without breaking type safety.
-  * You can add new data types or implement your own node functions from C++.
-Object system of `YAVE` is designed to support plugin style extensions in the future.
+  * You can add custom data types (and type constructors like `List a`) and implement your own node functions from C++.

 ### Nodes 101